Atuot people

-The Atuot (Reel) are a subsections of dinka ethnic group of South Sudan who live near Yirol in Lakes State.
-They comprise a majority of the population in the payam of Yirol West.
+The Atuot (Reel/Apek) are a Nilotic ethnic group of South Sudan who live in Yirol in Lakes State.
+They comprise a majority of the population in Greater Yirol payam of Yirol West.

 Language

-The Atwot people speak the Atwot language (Atwot: Thok Reel), which was first recognized as a separate language from Dinka by anthropologist John Burton in 1987.
+The Atuot people speak Reel, which was first recognized as a distinct language from Dinka by anthropologist John Burton in 1987, and is widely spoken in Yirol West.
 It is a Western Nilotic language of the Dinka-Nuer group, closely related to the Nuer language and more distantly to the Luo languages.
-SIL International estimate that the number of Atuot speakers is 50,000.
+SIL International estimates that the number of Atuot Reel speakers is 50,000.

-Atwot speakers distinguish two dialects to their language, Thok Reel Cieng Luai and Thok Reel Cieng Nhyam with Thok Reel Cieng Nhyam being the more lexically conservative of the two.
+Atwot speakers distinguish two dialects to their language, Thok Reel Cieng Luai and Thok Reel Cieng Nhyam with the latter being the more lexically conservative of the two.
 Most Atwot are bilingual in Dinka and Atwot.

-A distinctive feature of the language is its having of three contrastive vowel lengths.
+A distinctive feature of the language is its having three contrastive vowel lengths.

 Culture

 The Atwot share much of their culture with their neighbours.
 Like the Dinka and Nuer, they are also semi-sedentary cattle-herding pastoralists, meaning that while they travel with their herds to grazing grounds, they do not go far from where they had started.
 There are six subsections of the Atuot: Jilek, Luac, Jikeyi (Rorkec), Kuek, Akot and Ajong.
-The Ajong subsection claims to speak their own dialect known as Thok-ajong, a hard version of Thok Reel.
+The Ajong subsection claims to speak their own dialect, known as Thok-ajong a hard version of Thok Reel.
 Jikeyi and Kuek speak Thok Reel Cieng Nhyam.
 The Luac, Jilek, and Akot speak Thok Reel Cieng Luai.
-In some moments, Apak (a Dinka section) is considered to be Atwot but they speak Thong Apak which is a dialect of South Central Dinka.
+In some moments, Apak (a Dinka section) is considered to be Atwot, but they speak Thong Apak which is a dialect of South Central Dinka.